Are Electric Powered Hydro Vacs a Possibility?

 I’m not saying that we are going to be adjusting to all-electric or all-solar planes soon, but we can at least begin transitioning to more efficient engines.

-When you are beginning your soft dig, you need to use the very best to ensure that the work gets done in the fastest way possible.
+When beginning a soft dig, use the best equipment with our services.
 As we say over here at Vac-Con, “don’t dig, Xcavate.”
 If you would like to know more about our services, trucks, or more about the awesome power that the Xcavator and Xxcavator can produce, give us a call today at (904) 493-4969 to inquire about the future of Electric Powered Hydro Vacs.Tags: electric powered, hydro vac, solar

 Categorised in: News